 Read more about the challenge here.

-Below is the selection of the incredible snaps submitted for the challenge.
+Below is the selection of the incredible snaps submitted for the challenge and the winners in each category.
 We have chosen the most inspiring photo and stories of the world’s wonderful water spaces and wildlife, and how they are helping to protect marine life.

 POSITIVE TRAVEL PRIZE WINNER

 I became a divemaster in Utila, Honduras and the mesoamerican reef is the first reef that I ever went diving on.
 It is where I fell in love with scuba diving.

 Once I had the training under my belt I went to Australia to work as a divemaster and underwater photographer on the Great Barrier Reef.
 I've been in Australia for 2 years now working on a diving boat taking people out to the reef.
 Through work I go to the reef almost every day and it has become my home.
 I've become an ambassador for the the reef and I document it every chance I get.
 I want to show people that the Great Barrier Reef is not dead, but it is struggling.
 Climate change is our biggest threat and we need to start making environmentally friendly changes.
 Coral bleaching from rising sea temperatures has been the reefs biggest danger.
 I have been documenting the bleaching coral these past few months and I hope to work with a conservation group in reef restoration once things get back to normal post COVID-19.
 If we don't make a change soon those beautiful plate corals and sea fans and dolphins may not be around in the next 10 years.
 Not to mention the thousands of people that will lose their jobs if the reef ultimately dies, as tourism is such a huge part of Australia's economy.
 I feel so lucky to be able to share the beauty of the reef and the ocean every day with visitors, it truly is a magical place and I want to keep it that way.

 THE PUBLIC VOTE PRIZE WINNER